GPU support#

 CMake configuration#

-To compile BOUT++ components into GPU kernels a few different pieces need to be configured to work together: RAJA, Umpire, and a CUDA compiler.
+To compile BOUT++ components into GPU kernels, a few different pieces need to work together: RAJA, Umpire, and a CUDA-capable compiler.

 Name